terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

     gcloud alpha container hub config-management status --project $PROJECT_ID
     ```

     As things initialize, you may see a few transient `error: KNV1021: No CustomResourceDefinition is defined` messages.
-This occurs when constraints from the repo are sync'ed before Policy Controller has had a chance to load the appropriate template from the policy library.
+This occurs when constraints from the repo are synced before Policy Controller has had a chance to load the appropriate template from the policy library.
 It will eventually reconcile.

     After a short time, in addition to the `Status` showing as `SYNCED` and the `Last_Synced_Token` matching the repo, there should also be a value of `INSTALLED` for `Policy_Controller`.